AdobeDocs/commerce-operations.en/help/installation/tutorials/maintenance-mode.md

 bin/magento maintenance:enable --ip=192.0.2.10 --ip=192.0.2.11
 ```

-After you place Magento in maintenance mode, you must stop all message queue consumer processes.
+After you place the application in maintenance mode, you must stop all message queue consumer processes.
 One way to find these processes is to run the `ps -ef | grep queue:consumers:start` command, and then run the `kill <process_id>` command for each consumer.
 In a multiple node environment, repeat this task on each node.

 ## Maintain the list of exempt IP addresses {#instgde-cli-maint-exempt}